alex-ong/NESTrisSharpener/README.md

 | game_grey_y1          | 214|

 If we detect black in both locations specified as well as grey in the bottom left corner, we assume that we aren't in a menu.
+When you are in menus, you will notice that these specific blocks change color from grey to black.
+We use a combination of these to calculate which exact scene we are in.

 # Palette options (advanced, higher quality)